Course Galleries

 Catalog Description

-This course covers the design areas of scenery and costuming and we go through the entire process that designers follow to do their design work.
-Reading and analyzing the script; researching the production; collaborating with others on the project; creating preliminary designs, models, sketches, renderings; showing how the elements are constructed with drawings and making final presentations; these are all part of the course as we make our way through the semester.
-Spring semester.
+This course covers the design areas of scenery, costuming and lighting, focussing on the process that designers follow to do their design work.
+Reading and analyzing the script; researching the production; collaborating with others on the project; creating preliminary designs, models, sketches, renderings; showing how the elements are constructed and installed with drawings and making final presentations; these are all part of the course.

 Catalog Description

 The buildings or environments that we go to when we see a performance or create that performance are silent partners in the experience.
 What makes a good performance space- good for experiencing performance and good for creating that performance?
-We study this question and try our hand at creating a good performance space in the course of the semester.
-Offered periodically.
+We study this question and try our hand at creating a successful performance space as the final project work.

 Catalog Description

-379 Topics in Theatre: Advanced Problems in Lighting
+379 Topics in Theater: Advanced Problems in Lighting

 Picking up where the 250 class leaves off in lighting, this course reviews lighting production information, focuses on the specific details of the lighting design work that is followed by seasoned designers and applies this to practical projects in lighting a performance.